 But since I had way too many antibiotics in my childhood, and it caused many issues for me including gut health problems, I am all about finding natural remedies so we can avoid the prescription drugs and OTC meds as much as possible.

-Nothing against medication when its needed, but why not try to help your immune system fight things and get stronger if that's an option.
+Nothing against medication when it’s needed, but why not try to help your immune system fight things and get stronger if that’s an option.

-Over the years I've found that it's a good idea to try different remedies and see what works for you and your family.
-Plus, there might be some that just aren't palatable for you or your kiddos, so you'll need to be armed with other options to.
+Over the years I’ve found that it’s a good idea to try different remedies and see what works for you and your family.
+Plus, there might be some that just aren’t palatable for you or your kiddos, so you’ll need to be armed with other options too.

 Benefits of Homemade Natural Remedies